loncaa/tinyurl-example/readme.md

 [GET] URI: `/api/statistics/:id`
 [REQUIRED]
 headers: `X-API-KEY`  - user api key
-query: `id` - id of the short url
+params: `id` - id of the short url
+query: `period` - period of data ("week", "year", "day", "hour", "month")

 [OPTIONAL]
-period - period of statistic data ("week", "year", "day", "hour", "month")
 order - "asc", "desc"
 cursor - id of the last short ulr from the list
 take - quantity of returned statistics data (no more than 100)